Admission process for the Welding program is open

 - Be able to work at heights

-The Welding program is an eight-month evening program held three days per week (Monday, Tuesday, and Wednesday evenings) from 5:00pm to 8:00pm.
-Class is scheduled to begin in September, 2017.
+The Welding program is an eight-month evening program held three evenings per week (Monday, Tuesday, and Wednesday) from 5:00pm to 8:00pm.
+Class is scheduled to begin in September 2020.

-The tuition for the 2017-2018 class is $4,000.00.
-A payment plan is also available.
-Uniforms, textbooks and licensing fees are included in the tuition.
+Uniforms, textbooks and testing fees are included in the tuition.